 At 3:30 in the afternoon on May 21st, 1804 the Lewis and Clark expedition set off from St Louis on their famous journey to explore the unknown territory west of the Mississippi.
 On that first day they made it three and a quarter miles, and stopped.
-Doesn’t seem like a very auspicious start if the plan is to get to the Pacific.
+That doesn’t seem like a very auspicious start if the plan is to get to the Pacific, but it was a planning trick; they did it on purpose.
 Here’s why they did it this way, and how you can put this same technique to use as a leader.

 The Journey Begins…Sort of